Superannuation

 • you must be eligible to make the withdrawal from super;

-• you (or your spouse) must be eligible to re-contribute the funds back into superannuation subject to contribution caps;
+• you (or your spouse) must be eligible to re-contribute the funds back into superannuation subject to contribution caps and age-based restrictions;

 • you may be required to pay tax on the amount withdrawn if you are aged under 60 years of age.